mani-saeidi/Robotics-Final-Project-GPIO-Tilt-Sensor/README.md

 # Hardware Setup
 **1. Connect the MSP432PXX Microcontroller to your computer.**

 **2. Connect the tilt sensor to the designated pins on Port 4 (P4.0, P4.2, P4.4, P4.5).**

 **3. Connect the motor driver to the appropriate ports.**

 **4. Connect the RGB LED module to the designated pins on Port 2 (P2.0 - P2.2).**

 **5. Power on the MSP432PXX Microcontroller.**

 # Software Setup
 **1. Build the project in Code Composer Studio.**

 **2. Flash or Debug the compiled code onto the MSP432PXX Microcontroller.**

 **3. Any issues might be related to needing to set the appropriate BAUD rate on Windows.**

 # Usage
-**Run the compiled code on the MSP432PXX Microcontroller.**
+**1. Run the compiled code on the MSP432PXX Microcontroller.**

-**Observe the behavior of the built-in red LED, RGB LED, and motors based on the tilt sensor readings.**
+**2. Observe the behavior of the built-in red LED, RGB LED, and motors based on the tilt sensor readings.**

 # License
 **This project is licensed under the MIT License.**